Embird Embroidery Software

 2. Choose the Trace Style

-Let's start to digitize the design.
+Let's start digitizing the design.
 Large filled areas should be digitized first.
-Select the Trace tool (the magic wand icon) from the tool box at the side of the screen with secondary mouse button or long press with primary button.
+Select the Trace tool (the magic wand icon) from the Tool box on the side of the screen by using a long press with the primary button.

 Trace Tool Guide - icon of trace tool

-Then select the Fill style from the trace tool style panel.
+Then, select the Fill from the Trace Tool style panel.

 Trace Tool Guide - Outline style